opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 # Conversational search

 Conversational search is an experimental machine learning (ML) feature that enables a new search interface.
-Whereas traditional document search allows a user to ask a question and receive a list of documents that might contain the answer to that question, conversational search uses large language models (LLM) to read the top N documents and synthesizes those documents into a plaintext "answer" to your question.
+Whereas traditional document search allows you to ask a question and receive a list of documents that might contain the answer to that question, conversational search uses large language models (LLMs) to read the top N documents and synthesizes those documents into a plaintext "answer" to your question.

-Currently, conversational search utilizes two systems to synthesize documents:
+Currently, conversational search uses two systems to synthesize documents:

 - [Conversation memory](#conversation-memory)
 - [Retreival Augmented Generation (RAG) pipeline](#rag-pipeline)

 ## Conversation memory

-Conversation memory consists of a simple CRUD-life API comprised of two resources: **Conversations** and **Interactions**.
+Conversation memory consists of a simple CRUD-life API comprising two resources: **Conversations** and **Interactions**.
 Conversations are made up of interactions.
-An interaction represents a pair of messages: a human input and the AI response.
+An interaction represents a pair of messages: a human input and an artificial intelligence (AI) response.
 You cannot create any interactions until you've created a conversation.

-To make it easier to build and debug applications that make use of conversation memory, `conversation-meta` and `conversation-interactions` are stored in two system indexes.
+To make it easier to build and debug applications that use conversation memory, `conversation-meta` and `conversation-interactions` are stored in two system indexes.

 ### `conversation-meta` index